LeventeBack/NPRG035-csharp-semester-project/docs/Developer.md

 1. **Timer for Each Question**: Implement timers for questions to add a time constraint, enhancing the quiz experience and making it more dynamic.

-2. **Score Saving and Leaderboard**: Introduce a scoring system to save and track user scores, along with a leaderboard feature to showcase top performers and encourage competition.

-3. **Authentication and Authorization for Teachers**: Strengthen security with authentication and authorization mechanisms tailored for teachers, ensuring only authorized users can manage quiz-related functionalities.
+2. **Authentication and Authorization for Teachers**: Strengthen security with authentication and authorization mechanisms tailored for teachers, ensuring only authorized users can manage quiz-related functionalities.

-4. **Animations and Transitions**: Enhance the user interface by incorporating animations and transitions.
+3. **Animations and Transitions**: Enhance the user interface by incorporating animations and transitions.
 Adding visually appealing elements can elevate the overall user experience, making the application more engaging and polished.
 Consider animations during question transitions, score updates, or other key interactions for a more immersive environment.

 These improvements aim to add new features, improve user interaction, and provide additional functionality for both quiz participants and teachers, contributing to a more dynamic and enjoyable educational experience.